Vignettes

 Making Arete

 “I believe as an architect that a building, including its art, has to be very specific to its site,” Sheiber-Loeis said.
-In Richard’s exuberant Arete, he explained, Meier & Partners found “a counterpart to our very geometrical, strongly defined building with its hard lines, squares, and rectangles.”
+In Richard’s bold Arete, he explained, Meier & Partners found “a counterpart to our very geometrical, strongly defined building with its hard lines, squares, and rectangles.”

-Like so many of Richard’s sculptures, Arete has its origins in the marble quarries of Carrara: over the course of nearly two years, what began as a rough-edged, 40-ton block of stone was transformed to align with Richard’s vision of a complex, multi-faceted stonework in harmonious dialogue with a specific urban landscape.
+Like so many of Richard’s sculptures, Arete has its origins in the marble quarries of Carrara, Italy: over the course of nearly two years, what began as a rough-edged, 40-ton block of stone was transformed to align with Richard’s vision of a complex, multi-faceted stonework in harmonious dialogue with a specific urban landscape.
 Next door to Timeless Tower is the landmark skyscraper Taipei 101, which at 101 stories and 1,671 feet tall, held the title of the world’s tallest building from 2004 until 2010.
 From Arete’s early beginnings as a tabletop plaster model, Richard intended a form that would interact with earth, sky, and water, while gracefully encompassing two entangled themes: the human drive for growth — reaching towards the heavens, as do both Timeless Tower and Taipei 101 — and the power of humility and remaining firmly connected to the ground, figuratively and literally.

 Arete CDC begins to emerge

-Once the sculpture’s general lines were determined in miniature, Richard and the studio team at Carrara’s SGF Scultura worked closely to select and extract a massive block of grey Bardiglio marble from the ancient quarries.
+Once the sculpture’s general lines were determined, Richard and the studio team at Carrara’s SGF Scultura worked closely to select and extract a massive block of grey Italian Bardiglio marble from the ancient quarries.
 Richard chose to work with this particular stone for the interplay it would provide with Timeless Tower’s bleached white facade — unlike white Carrara marble, for example, the deep, textured grayness of the Bardiglio would not be lost when set against the skyscraper.
 The stone’s rich white veins, however, provide a more subtle complement to the tower, and lend the overall work an additional meditative dimension.

 Carrara studio team members with Arete